dsj7419/GynTree/assets/docs/CONTRIBUTING.md

 ## How Can I Contribute?

+## 🤝 Contributing

+We welcome contributions from the community!
+Whether you're submitting a bug report, suggesting an enhancement, or contributing code, please follow the guidelines below to ensure a smooth and productive collaboration.

 ### Reporting Bugs

-This section guides you through submitting a bug report for GynTree.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
+To submit a bug report, please follow our [Bug Report Template](./.github/ISSUE_TEMPLATE/bug_report.md).
+This helps maintainers and the community understand your report, reproduce the issue, and identify related problems.

-- Use a clear and descriptive title for the issue to identify the problem.
+- **Title**: Use a clear and descriptive title for the issue.
-- Describe the exact steps which reproduce the problem in as many details as possible.
+- **Steps to Reproduce**: Provide a step-by-step description of how to reproduce the issue in as much detail as possible.
-- Provide specific examples to demonstrate the steps.
+- **Expected Behavior**: Explain what you expected to happen.
+- **Screenshots**: Include any relevant screenshots that might help explain the problem.
+- **Additional Context**: Include your system details (e.g., OS version) and any other context that may be useful.

+You can submit a bug report using this [Bug Report Template](https://github.com/dsj7419/GynTree/issues/new?template=bug_report.md).

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for GynTree, including completely new features and minor improvements to existing functionality.
+To suggest an enhancement or new feature, please follow our [Feature Request Template](./.github/ISSUE_TEMPLATE/feature_request.md).
+This ensures your suggestion is well understood by maintainers and other contributors.

-- Use a clear and descriptive title for the issue to identify the suggestion.
+- **Title**: Use a clear and descriptive title for the suggestion.
-- Provide a step-by-step description of the suggested enhancement in as many details as possible.
+- **Description**: Provide a detailed description of the suggested enhancement, including any steps required to implement it.
-- Explain why this enhancement would be useful to most GynTree users.
+- **Use Case**: Explain why this enhancement would be useful for most GynTree users.
+- **Additional Context**: Include any relevant details or screenshots to clarify your suggestion.

+You can submit an enhancement suggestion using this [Feature Request Template](https://github.com/dsj7419/GynTree/issues/new?template=feature_request.md).

 ### Your First Code Contribution